Raymond RADIGUET (1903.1923)

 Smile a little

-Or when we have read all the price books
+Or when you've read all the prize books

-Weeping over the dwarf rose bushes that haven't bloomed
+Weeping over the dwarf roses that did not bloom

 The meeting place